ishtvan-lucor/First_projects_in_Unit_Factory/README.md

     + Part 3 - Bonus part: ft_lstnew, ft_lstdelone, ft_lstdel, ft_lstadd, ft_lstiter, ft_lstmap, ft_wordssplit, ft_realloc,
       ft_lstswap, ft_strclen, ft_intlen.

 3. Fillit - is a program that will take a file as parameter, which contains a list of Tetriminos*, and arrange them in order to create the smallest square possible.
-And it's a paired project.

-4. Get_Next_Line - a function that will allow to read a line ending with a newline character from a file descriptor.
+4. Get_Next_Line - a function that will allow to read a line from a file by using file descriptor.

 5. init - this project about learning system and network basic commands, many of the services used on a server machine, as well as a few ideas of scripts that can be useful for SysAdmins on a daily basis.

 Projects Piscine Reloaded(1) and init(5) not full-fledged programs.
-Soon will be add a subject to this project.

 The projects Libft(2), Fillit(3) and Get_Next_Line(4) supported by Makefile and where is needed by main.c file to check.
-Makefile suported the next command: make all, clean, fclean, re.
+Makefile supported the next targets: make all, clean, fclean, re.

 Usage(in command line):
 + make